EIC Canada Collaboration

 Long Range Planning Brief

-As part of the Canadian Subatomic Physics Long Range Planning process, the EIC Canada Collaboration has prepared a briefing document that outlines our plans for participation in the EIC project.
+As part of the Canadian Subatomic Physics Long Range Planning process coordinated by the Canadian Institute of Nuclear Physics (CINP), the EIC Canada Collaboration has prepared briefing documents that outline our plans for participation in the EIC project:

 Interested in Research at the EIC?